Potla1995/potla1995.github.io/_pages/about.md

 I completed my Ph.D. at the University of Illinois at Chicago in 2021.
 My thesis is titled Extremal Problems for Graphs and Hypergraphs, and I was advised by [http://homepages.math.uic.edu/~mubayi/](Dhruv Mubayi).

 I completed my undergraduate studies at the [Indian Statistical Institute](http://www.isibang.ac.in/~statmath/).

+&nbsp;

+_This website is a work in progress, I'm working on migrating everything from my old website._